Screenshot

 Brute force rendering of micro-geometry

 I’ve been interested in brute force rendering complex materials for a while - see ‘Cloth’ for example - brute force rendering of cloth at fibre level.
-I’d also been thinking about ‘microfacet’ rendering, which is where you simulate the way light bounces around in the microscopic lumps and cracks that exist in many surfaces.
+I’d also been thinking about ‘microfacet’ rendering, which is where you simulate the way light bounces around in the microscopic lumps and cracks that exist in many materials.

 Normally microfacets are approximated, because they’re too small to see.
 But what if…